AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 #### Add {#add}

-When in [content tree](#content-tree-mode) mode, if you select a container component, the add option appears on the component rail.
+If you select a container component either in the content tree or in the editor, the add option appears on the component rail.

 ![Add icon](assets/ue-add-component-icon.png)